-If staff have safeguarding concerns about one of the above managers then the Principal should be con tacted immediately.
-Is staff have safeguarding concerns about the Principal then the matter should be referred to the College's Chair of Governors through the Clerk of the Corporation Tim Kelly Safeguarding and protection 07759660745 Chair of Governors concerns relating to the 07895177666 Principal ONLY.
+Jan State St g concerns about one of the above managers then the Principal should be o contacted immediately.
+Is staff have safeguardir ng concerns about the Principal the n the matter should be referred to the e College's Chair of Governors thro ugh the Clerk of the Corporation Jo Henney Safeguarding and protection Chair of Governors concerns relating to the 07895177666 Principal ONLY.
 Contact through Lesley Venables, Clerk to the Corporation.